-Crowding.
-In our modelling approach the idea that attention is limited is just assumed - in line with our theoretical framework- and thus not directly tested.
-However, within that assumption, to which problem a participant allocates attention could depend on the amount of choice opportunities available, a concept referred to as "crowding" in related literature (e.g., Piezunka and Dahlander, 2015).
+In our modeling approach, the idea that attention is limited is just assumed-in line with our theoretical frameworkand, thus, not directly tested.
+However, within that assumption, to which problem a participant allocates attention could depend on the amount of choice opportunities available, a concept referred to as "crowding" in related literature (e.g., Piezunka and Dahlander 2015).
 According to this view, attention could become more limited as there are more choice opportunities available, and individuals could become more selective in allocating their limited attention to competing issues.
 Do crowding levels have a significant effect of the mechanisms of attention allocation we hypothesize?
-To answer this question, we coded a new variable Crowding - similarly to what done by Piezunka and Dahlander (2015) - by counting, for each attention allocation event recorded, all problems "at risk" of attracting attention acts.
-We also applied an exponential decay function to the count, with 60 days half-life, thus giving more emphasis to newer problems (we tested alternative specifications of 30 and 90 days with similar results).
+To answer this question, we coded a new variable Crowdingsimilarly to that done by Piezunka and Dahlander (2015)by counting, for each attention allocation event recorded, all problems at risk of attracting attention acts.
+We also applied an exponential decay function to the count with a 60-day half-life, thus giving more emphasis to newer problems (we tested alternative specifications of 30 and 90 days with similar results).
 We then interacted Crowding with the four variables capturing the attention mechanisms we hypothesize.
 The results in Table C.2 show that all four main effects are still significant and consistent with our hypotheses.
-While all new interaction effects are statistically significant, our main effects maintain the same direction and significance once the moderator is included in the model, with crowding only affecting the relative magnitude of the effects.
-These results suggest that the mechanisms underlying our hypotheses are robust to this "ecological" conceptualization of limited attention.
+Whereas all new interaction effects are statistically significant, our main effects maintain the same direction and significance once the moderator is included in the model with crowding only affecting the relative magnitude of the effects.
+These results suggest that the mechanisms underlying our